Skip to main content

 Anything teachers can do – can technology do better?

-At Cambridge Assessment English we’re often asked if digital technology will replace the language teacher and our answer is always ‘No’.
+At Cambridge English we’re often asked if digital technology will replace the language teacher and our answer is always ‘No’.
 Digital technology can never be the teacher of the future but it will be the teacher’s assistant, playing a supportive role which can make a valuable impact on learning outcomes.
 Technology can handle tasks that a teacher cannot do – whether through lack of time, or resources – and can add real value to the classroom.
 It’s important, for teachers to understand that a positive, proactive relationship with technology can help them and their learners.
 To achieve these outcomes, however, teachers need to expand and maintain their knowledge of learning technologies, and develop their ability to critically assess digital learning tools in order to identify those which offer the greatest benefit to their students.

 What teachers can do better than tech